-Wellington's aim is to encourage candidates with as diverse a range of backgrounds as possible.
+Wellington College's aim is to encourage candidates with as diverse a range of backgrounds as possible.
 This enriches our community and is vital in preparing our pupils for today's world.
 Generous fee assistance is offered in order to make it possible for as many as possible who meet the College's admission criteria to attend the College.
 The College's provision for fee assistance is set out below.

-In line with Wellington's commitment to inclusivity and diversity, the College's admissions procedures have been designed to ensure equal opportunities for admission to the College subject to the candidate meeting the academic standard required.
-Wellington complies with its obligations under the Equality Act 2010 and any guidance issued by the Department of Education or other educational authority or regulatory body from time to time.
-An Equal Opportunities for Students and an Additional Health Needs policy are available on the policy section of our website.
+In line with Wellington College's commitment to inclusivity and diversity, the College's admissions procedures have been designed to ensure equal opportunities for admission to the College subject to the candidate meeting the academic standard required.
+Wellington College complies with its obligations under the Equality Act 2010 and any guidance issued by the Department of Education or other educational authority or regulatory body from time to time.